RaphaelHadjadj/webpack2-cssmodules-sass/README.md

 ===

 # How to
-This project allow you to use CSS Modules with SASS files.
+This project allows you to use CSS Modules with SASS files.

 **styles.scss**:
 ```css